Grower Glossary – CUpdated 18 days ago

 Calcium (Ca)

-A vital secondary nutrient that strengthens cell walls, supports enzyme activity, and regulates nutrient movement.
-Deficiency leads to weak stems, curled leaves, and brown spots.
+A vital secondary nutrient that strengthens cell walls, supports enzyme activity, and regulates nutrient movement inside the plant.
+Real calcium deficiency shows as weak stems, curled or hooked new growth, brown edges on new leaves, and in fruiting plants, blossom end rot.

 CalMag

-Short for Calcium-Magnesium supplement.
-Prevents common deficiencies in coco, hydro, and filtered water grows.
+Short for calcium and magnesium supplement.
+Prevents the most common deficiencies in coco, hydro, and RO or filtered water grows.
+Cronk CalMag has an NPK of 2-0-0 with trace iron.

 Canopy

-The top layer of your plant growth — where light meets leaves.
-A flat, even canopy ensures uniform light distribution and bigger yields.
+The top layer of your plant growth, where light meets leaves.
+A flat, even canopy gives uniform light distribution and bigger yields.

 Cannabis